Paul Dauenhauer: Activated Research Company

-Activated Research Company (ARC) is at the forefront of developing revolutionary products that redefine the standards in chemical analysis.
-The company create easy-to-use GC-FID (gas chromatography flame ionization detector) and LC-FID (liquid chromatography flame ionization detector) technologies that deliver exceptional data results across a diverse range of industries.
+Activated Research Company (ARC) develops products for chemical analysis.
+The company creates GC-FID (gas chromatography flame ionization detector) and LC-FID (liquid chromatography flame ionization detector) technologies that deliver data results across a diverse range of industries.
 The flagship product, the Polyarc detector, was developed in the Dauenhauer Laboratory at the University of Minnesota to enable simple and accurate quantification of complex chemical mixtures without calibration.
 ARC detectors were acquired by Shimadzu in 2024.

 Carba

-Carba provides a unique reactor technology to convert plant-based low-value waste material into torrefied carbon product that can be secured underground for millennia to sequester carbon.
-Using fundamental insight from the Dauenhauer Laboratory at the University of Minnesota, the Carba portable torrefaction reactor achieves high throughput for low capital investment and operating expense to manufacture sequestered carbon with long-term permanence that outcompetes competitors on energy efficiency and cost.
+Carba provides a reactor technology to convert plant-based low-value waste material into torrefied carbon product that can be secured underground for millennia to sequester carbon.
+Using insights from the Dauenhauer Laboratory at the University of Minnesota, the Carba portable torrefaction reactor achieves high throughput for low capital investment and operating expense to manufacture sequestered carbon with long-term permanence that outcompetes competitors on energy efficiency and cost.

 Advising and honors

-Professor Dauenhauer has supervised 20 Ph.D. students and advised ten post-doctoral scholars.
+Professor Dauenhauer has supervised 20 PhD students and advised ten post-doctoral scholars.
 He has published over 130 peer-reviewed papers and 10 patents.
-He has given over 50 invited seminars and lectures including the Eastman Lecture at the U of California (2021), Berkeley, the Notre Dame Thiele lecture in 2017, and the Purdue Mellichamp lecture in 2016.
+He has given over 50 invited seminars and lectures including the Eastman Lecture at the University of California (2021), Berkeley, the Notre Dame Thiele lecture in 2017, and the Purdue Mellichamp lecture in 2016.
 He has received numerous awards for his work including: